Frequently asked questions

 "Will my images be private?"

-Your online gallery is password protected so only someone with the password will be able to see your images.
-The images in the gallery can not be "right clicked" and saved.
+Your online gallery is password-protected, so only someone with the password will be able to see your images.
+The images in the gallery can not be "right-clicked" and saved.
 The only way to download the images in your gallery is to use a special pin that will be given to you.
-Aside from Boudoir, Your contract does give me the rights to post your images for social media and marketing purposes.
-There is an additional fee for those who do NOT want me to use there images for marketing or social media purposes.
+Aside from Boudoir, your contract does give me the rights to post your images for social media and marketing purposes.
+There is an additional fee for those who do NOT want me to use their images for marketing or social media purposes.

 **Boudoir privacy and contracts are different.
 Please contact me if you are concerned about privacy!